You matter. Need help? Get help.

 Worried about a friend?

-No matter how uncomfortable if feels when someone makes a remark about suicide, it’s important to not ignore it.
+No matter how uncomfortable if feels, if someone makes a remark about suicide or you are concerned for their safety, please don’t ignore it.
 You can save a life by making certain your friend is cared for.
-Please do not leave him or her alone—stay with them and call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK.
+Please do not leave him or her alone—stay with them and call 911 or 1-800-273-TALK (1-800-273-8255) or text 741741.

 A note to crisis survivors